 Doptelet and other medications

-Below is a list of medications that can interact with Doptelet.
-This list doesn’t contain all drugs that may interact with Doptelet.
+Below are some of the medications that can interact with Doptelet.
+This section doesn’t discuss all drugs that may interact with Doptelet.

 Before taking Doptelet, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.